 Massachusetts General Hospital

-- Seeking to understand drug resistance by studying individual tumor cells in the blood of patients.
+Goal: To understand drug resistance by studying individual tumor cells in patients’ blood.

 Full Research Summary